About Us

 Some of our players had never played their instruments for decades before joining our band, whereas others may perform regularly in their high school bands.
 Some of our high school students joined us because they were looking for a musical environment that was more challenging than that provided by their own high school ensembles.

 Other members joined us because they wanted to remain active in music but couldn't find a band to play in after high school.
-This would include, for example, some college and university students as well as members from the general public who simply enjoy playing music.
+This would include, for example, some college and university students, as well as members from the general public who simply enjoy playing music.
 We like to think that our membership is just as diverse as the people who make up our community!

 Some of our players had never played their instruments for decades before joining our band, whereas others may perform regularly in their high school bands.
 Some of our high school students joined us because they were looking for a musical environment that was more challenging than that provided by their own high school ensembles.

 Other members joined us because they wanted to remain active in music but couldn't find a band to play in after high school.
-This would include, for example, some college and university students as well as members from the general public who simply enjoy playing music.
+This would include, for example, some college and university students, as well as members from the general public who simply enjoy playing music.
 We like to think that our membership is just as diverse as the people who make up our community!

 History

 In some of our earlier seasons, our rehearsals were held at the Jarrett Centre or at Churchill Public School.
 However, since the Fall of 2004, we have been situated more or less permanently at Lo-Ellen.
-During the recent Covid shutdowns of 2020-'22, our rehearsals were intermittently held at the Shaar Hashomayim Synagogue on John St. The NSACB is very appreciative of the temple's support during those difficult times.
+During the recent Covid shutdowns of 2020-'22, our rehearsals were intermittently held at the Shaar Hashomayim Synagogue on John St.

-In 2003, the band became a federally-registered non-profit charitable organization (Reg.
+In 2003, the band became a federally-registered charitable organization (Reg.
 No. 88643 4802 RR0001).
-In June of that same year this website was launched, (and was redesigned as a Weebly site in 2015).
+In June of that same year this website was launched (and was redesigned as a Weebly site in 2015).
 The band also currently has both a public page as well as a private page on the social networking site Facebook.

 In 2004, the NSACB received a generous grant from the Ontario Trillium Foundation to help purchase percussion equipment.
 Also in 2004, the NSACB awarded its first bursary to a deserving local music student.